Wang-yxing/GeneDR/README.md

 # GeneDR

-This is a project about drug-disease link prediction for our paper under preview.
+This is a project about drug-disease link prediction for our paper under review.

 # Environment Requirement
 * pytorch == 1.8.1+cu111